kvarak/dnd/docs/_Rules/skills.md

       <br/><br/>
       This also includes symbols used in the creation of magical barriers and protections used to contain summoned entities, allowing you to deduce what or who a ward is designed to keep out or in, as well as its integrity and how it can be maintained.
       <br/><br/>
-      You have Expertise on checks to deduce the purpose of such symbols, regardless of faith of the creators of the symbols.
+      You have <b>Expertise</b> on checks to deduce the purpose of such symbols, regardless of faith of the creators of the symbols.
     </details>
     <details>
       <summary>Incarneum</summary>
       The returning of souls from beyond death.
 Such magic is viewed as heretical when not performed by clerics that channel the powers of their god, which is seen as having the blessing of both the keeper of the soul, and the soul itself.
 Doing so without divine guidance, i.e. using arcane magic, inevitably darkens the soul and gives rise to undead creatures that are trapped in an unlife of torment.
-You possess theoretical knowledge on the workings of resurrection, souls and the nature of sentient undead, and have Expertise on checks to recall lore regarding those matters.
+You possess theoretical knowledge on the workings of resurrection, souls and the nature of sentient undead, and have <b>Expertise</b> on checks to recall lore regarding those matters.
       <details>
         <summary>Spiritualism</summary>
         The contacting of souls from beyond death, often involving consulting the spirits of the dead about information they knew in life.
-This skill grants Expertise on checks to communicate to spirits.
+This skill grants <b>Expertise</b> on checks to communicate to spirits.
       </details>
       <details>
         <summary>Undead</summary>
         This skill lets you identify sentient undead and may grant insight on how to combat creatures and how to put them to rest.
         <details>
-          <summary>Battle Undead (trait)</summary>
+          <summary>Battle Undead (<b>trait</b>)</summary>
           Provides +2 AC against sentient undead.
         </details>
         <details>